alex-popov-tech/.dotfiles/README.md

 * you can use Gruvbox theme instead of default Solarized Dark using import `./terminal/gruvbox-dark.itermcolors`

+## Useful links
+* how to configure `mail` for gmail on macos https://gist.github.com/giovanigenerali/39efe8760f84ed74b44a31be1ace27e7
 ### TODO

 * define some aliases fow split and resize tmux/neovim